Snack Today: Oatmeal Pumpkin Bites

-How do you control yourself from raiding your kids' treat bags from last night?
-With your own treats of course!
+Halloween is just around the corner and with that comes all the sweets and treats.
+The bags of candy that come into this house are full of temptation.
+So how do I control myself from raiding my kids' treat bags?
+With my own treats, of course!
 These oatmeal pumpkin bites will satisfy that sweet tooth and I bet your kids will like them, too.
 The best part is that they whip up in a few short minutes.

 Eating pumpkin has been linked to a lower incidence of type 2 diabetes, and its natural anti-inflammatory properties aid in fighting asthma and arthritis.
 Pumpkin also helps maintain fluid balance, regulate blood pressure, modulate the immune system, and prevent cataracts and arteriosclerosis.
 A digestive aid, pumpkin soothes the stomach and decreases bloating and flatulence.